bbauska/Coursera-Bootstrap/readme.md

 Last set, do the git commit, so, we will bring up the git page.

-I\'m going to comment the changes that I have done to the about, contactus and index.
+I&apos;m going to comment the changes that I have done to the about, contactus and index.

 And then say Bootstrap buttons and forms, and then that would have